telerik/blazor-docs/common-features/font-icons.md

 ### Render Font Icons with HTML

 Telerik UI for Blazor shares the same [themes]({%slug general-information/themes%}) with several other Telerik and Kendo UI web component suites.
-All suites use the same font icons.
+All these products use the same font icons.

-You can use the built-in font icons directly via HTML tags without the `<TelerikFontIcon>` helper component.
+You can use the built-in font icons directly via HTML tags, without the `<TelerikFontIcon>` helper component.
 Such direct HTML usage may make it easier for you to customize and style icons that you use in your own layouts.

 To use the icons directly, review the [Kendo UI Web Font Icons Library](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web) article.
 The `<TelerikFontIcon>` component simply drops the `k-i-` CSS class prefix to make it easier for you.